 3、Rigid Flex PCB's Technology and Production Process

-The stack up is the process of placing the layers for the rigid flex printed circuit board.
-Depending on the Rigid-flex circuit board the stack up can be of one, two, or four layer(s), and layers increase by the object's application as well as its uses.
+The stack-up is placing the layers for the rigid Flex printed circuit board.
+Depending on the Rigid-flex circuit board, the stack-up can be of one, two, or four-layer(s), and layers increase by the object's application and use.

-Think of these layers as ingredients to a recipe, they all might be completely different from the other, yet they all combine to make for a delicious recipe, with each ingredient adding greatness to the dish in some way, shape or form.
+Think of these layers as ingredients to a recipe, they all might be completely different from the other, yet they all combine to make for a delicious recipe, with each component adding greatness to the dish in some way, shape, or form.

-The process is straightforward, but it is quite difficult to explain without the help of visual aid, so to better explain the process take a look at the following diagram.
+The process is straightforward, but it is quite challenging to explain without a visual aid, so to explain the process better, look at the following diagram.

 Image 6: Rigid Flexible Circuit

-As you can see in the diagram each of the individual layers, take center stage, and you can see the difference between each one.
-Now that you know the major differences between each of these PCBs the next two diagrams will show you all of the components that go into making a PCB.
+As you can see in the diagram, each layer takes center stage, and you can see the difference between each one.
+Now that you know the significant differences between these PCBs, the next two diagrams will show you all the components that go into making a PCB.

-Do note that this is a very generic view of all of the various components that go into making a PCB and that these components can significantly differ depending on the type of PCB that you intend to make and its purpose.
+Note that this is a generic view of the components that make a PCB and that these components can significantly differ depending on the type of PCB you intend to make and its purpose.